loyjoy/academy/getting_started/login/login.md

 ![sign in to LoyJoy](sign_in.png "sign in to LoyJoy")

 Everybody has troubles remembering passwords.
 That is why we retired the password for good.
 Each time you will log in to the LoyJoy platform, we will send you a magic link via email.
-Click the link in the email to access the platform.
+Just click the link to access the platform.

 [*See also Two-factor-authentification*](/getting_started/2FA/2FA.md)